itisusama-writer/152410/chapter-9.md

 They gathered their chai cups and went back into the room.
 The aunts were stirring, starting their morning routines.
 The day was beginning—their rest day, the day with no mountains, just leisurely shopping in the bazaar.

 As Ayesha changed clothes and got ready, she watched Areeba interact with the aunts.
 Watched the subtle shifts that indicated conversation with Faisal.
-Watched her cousin smile at private jokes and respond to comments no one else could hear.
+Watched her sister smile at private jokes and respond to comments no one else could hear.

 The family had noticed.
 They had to have.
 But they were choosing to interpret it charitably—as residual confusion from the fainting spells, as harmless eccentricity, as anything other than what it actually was.